vjeantet/goDashing/README.md

 ## JIRA Jql and filters
 Edit your .gerb dashboard to add jira attributes to your widget :

-* ```jira-count-filter='17531'``` - goDash will search jiras with this filter and feed the widget with issues count.
+* ```jira-count-filter='17531'``` - goDashing will search jiras with this filter and feed the widget with issues count.
-* ```jira-count-jql='resolution is EMPTY'``` - goDash will search jiras with this JQL and feed the widget with issues count.
+* ```jira-count-jql='resolution is EMPTY'``` - goDashing will search jiras with this JQL and feed the widget with issues count.
 * ```jira-warning-over='10'``` - widget status will pass to warning when there is more dans 10 issues
 * ```jira-danger-over='20'``` - widget status will pass to danger when there is more dans 20 issues

-You don't need to restart goDash when editing gerb files to take changes into account.
+You don't need to restart goDashing when editing gerb files to take changes into account.

 ### jira configuration
-create a ```conf/jiraissuecount.ini``` file in goDash working directory.
+create a ```conf/jiraissuecount.ini``` file in goDashing working directory.
 * set url, username, password, interval in the file,

 ```